Hollicsh/CrossIgnore/README.md

 ## Quick Commands## Quick Commands
 /crossignore   – opens the UI

-/ci - Opens the UI
+/ci ui - Opens the UI

 /ci showMinimapIcon - Toggle the CrossIgnore icon on the minimap